National Exercise Program Fast Facts

 National Level Exercise 2009 (NLE 09):

-July 27-31, 2009 - Takes place at federal headquarters facilities in the Washington DC area, and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
+July 27-31, 2009 - Takes place at federal headquarters facilities in Washington, and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
 Additionally, Australia, Canada, Mexico and the United Kingdom participate.

-July 27-31, 2009 - Takes place at federal headquarters facilities in the Washington DC area, and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
+July 27-31, 2009 - Takes place at federal headquarters facilities in Washington, and in federal, regional, state, tribal, local and private sector facilities in Arkansas, Louisiana, New Mexico, Oklahoma, Texas and California.
 Additionally, Australia, Canada, Mexico and the United Kingdom participate.

 The NLE 09 scenario begins in the aftermath of a national terrorist event outside of the United States, and the exercise centers on preventing efforts by the terrorists to enter the United States and carry out additional attacks.